hoverboard88/hoverboard/wp-content/plugins/ga-google-analytics/readme.txt

 If the GA tracking code still is not displayed, most likely there is interference from another plugin or theme.
 In this case, the best way to resolve the issue is to do some basic [WordPress troubleshooting](https://perishablepress.com/how-to-troubleshoot-wordpress/).

-**Google Analytic says tracking code is not detected?**
+**Google Analytics says tracking code is not detected?**

-You need to wait awhile for Google to collect some data, like at least a day or whatever.
-Standard stuff for Google Analytics.
-For more information, check out the [Google Analytics Help Center](https://support.google.com/analytics/?hl=en#topic=3544906).
+You need to wait 24-48 hours (or longer) for Google to collect some data.
+Just takes time for Googlebot to crawl your pages, collect and process data, etc. For more information, check out the [Google Analytics Help Center](https://support.google.com/analytics/).

 **Can I filter the output of the "Custom GA Code" setting?**